 The Drawbacks of FBA

-It’s clear that FBA is easy to use and offers many advantages.
+It’s clear that Fulfillment by Amazon (FBA) is easy to use and offers many advantages.
 Sellers can forego stock management, packaging and shipping.

 The program also enables Amazon to handle refunds and returns from customers for brands.
 This way, businesses can focus on improving sales and profit.

-Here are some factors to consider before enrolling in FBA.
+Fulfillment by Amazon (FBA) may not be the best solution for some sellers, however.
+Here are some factors to consider before enrolling in FBA:

-By using FBA, sellers must pay specific fees for storage and fulfillment.
+By using Fulfillment by Amazon (FBA), sellers must pay specific fees for storage and fulfillment.
 The main rates are monthly, fulfillment, and storage fees.

 How to Calculate FBA Costs